flow-build/react-mqtt-workflow-manager/README.md

 # React MQTT Workflow Manager

-React MQTT Workflow Manager is a React component library designed to wrap all [MQTT](https://mqtt.org/) sub logic behind the scenes.
-It deals only with events, no commands.
-The manager comunicates with your broker to dispatch actions in your front-end application.
-The library is focused to work with [Workflow API Layer](https://github.com/flow-build/workflow-api).
+React MQTT Workflow Manager is a React component library designed to wrap all the [MQTT](https://mqtt.org/) sub-logic behind the scenes and must be used to work with [Workflow API Layer](https://github.com/flow-build/workflow-api).
+It only deals with events, not commands.
+The manager communicates with your broker to dispatch actions in your front-end application.

 ## Table of contents